 “Mediation isn’t about saying who is right and who is wrong, it is about trying to find a solution to a problem”

-- Mediation is successful 75% of the time, saving you time and money – let’s face it, for small businesses, time is money, so anything that has a 75% chance of resolving your dispute and removing the need for you to go to court and spend money on litigation has to be good.
+- It is successful 75% of the time, saving you time and money – let’s face it, for small businesses, time is money, so anything that has a 75% chance of resolving your dispute and removing the need for you to go to court and spend money on litigation has to be good.

-- Mediation offers you protection against legal costs when a valid offer to mediate is made – this is a key area when either considering action against another party or being on the receiving end of a claim from another business.
+- It offers you protection against legal costs when a valid offer to mediate is made – this is a key area when either considering action against another party or being on the receiving end of a claim from another business.
 If you offer mediation to the other party and they refuse without good reason, then if the matter proceeds to court then your costs could be protected from the moment you offered mediation – whether you win or lose in court.
 This is one of the reasons we recommend the use of a mediation clause in your standards contracts and terms and conditions.
 To receive your free clause email us at [email protected].

 - Mediation reduces risks of damage to your reputation – just being in court, whether you end up winning or losing, can have a negative effect on your local reputation, especially if the case is reported in your local paper, but that can’t happen with mediation as nobody even knows there is a dispute at all.
 This is because nobody outside the mediation agreement knows that there is a dispute and what information is being passed between the parties.

-- Mediation protects your trade secrets including your valuable intellectual property – if you were in court details of the dispute would all be played out on the public record and your trade secrets would be there for the taking.
+- It protects your trade secrets including your valuable intellectual property – if you were in court details of the dispute would all be played out on the public record and your trade secrets would be there for the taking.
 Competitors could attend the hearing and find out all about your business and use this in their efforts to compete with you or even steal your ideas.

-- Mediation addresses power imbalances between the parties – this can be really important for a start-up or SME in dispute with an established business about, say, an invention.
+- Mediation addresses power imbalances between the parties – this can be really important for a start-up or small to medium-sized business in dispute with an established business about, say, an invention.
 There are many cases each year where larger businesses are accused of stealing ideas and inventions, and mediation levels the playing field between the parties.
 It isn’t easy to get a big business to mediate though if they have (or you feel they have) stolen your ideas, so it is important to remember reason 3 above – offer mediation as soon as possible to protect your costs even if you lose at court.

-So mediation is a really powerful tool for SMEs and startups to get to know.
 For more information including a free mediation clause to insert into your contracts, email us at [email protected] or call us on 020 7148 1066.